LiorKogan/V1/README.md

 ![V1](Pictures/Q353-2.png)

-Composite properties and subproperties are tagged and can be referenced similar to ordinary properties:
+Composite properties and subproperties are tagged and can be referenced like ordinary properties:

 _**Q109:** Any person A whose parent owned a horse or a dragon before A's birth_ (two versions)